rin67630/ESP_Binary_patcher/README.md

     Enter Device Credentials:*******
     File PythonTest_patched.bin saved

-THen it uploads the patched file to the ESP and you are online at your WiFI and in the cloud altogether !
+Then it uploads the patched file to the ESP and you are online at your WiFI and in the cloud altogether !
 Could you imagine it easier?

+The PythonPatcher is currently delivered in two versions:

+The cloud-service-agnostic __PythonPatcher.py__
+And an extended version __PythonPatcherTE.py__, specialized to be used with the cloud service https://thinger.io, wich can additionally personalize dashboard configuration files.

 Enjoy!